gomorpheus/posh-sdk/README.md

-Considering that I'm not delivering software anymore on a maschine running Windows since early 2016 I'm not using posh-gvm anymore.
-It seems like it's mostly still working but clearly an active maintainer would be helpful.
-It's so old that the orginial projects was renamed and did grow quiet a bit over the functionality provided for Powershell.
-If anyone wants to pick up...

 # posh-gvm - the POwerSHell Groovy enVironment Manager
 Posh-GVM is a clone of the [GVM CLI](https://github.com/gvmtool/gvm).
 In most aspects its an 1:1 copy of the BASH based version.

+This project is a fork from the original posh-gvm project created and maintained by flofreud.
+It has been forked to try and attempt to take over some maintenance of the project and bring it up to date as the old project has stopped functioning.

-For further information about the features of GVM please the documentation on the [GVM Project Page](http://gvmtool.net).
+For further information about the features of GVM please the documentation on the [GVM Project Page](http://sdkman.io).

 Posh-GVM consumes the REST-API of the offical GVM CLI and may therefore break if the API will be changed in future.

-Please report any bugs and feature request on the [GitHub Issue Tracker](https://github.com/flofreud/posh-gvm/issues).
+Please report any bugs and feature request on the [GitHub Issue Tracker](https://github.com/gomorpheus/posh-gvm/issues).

 ## ATTENTION - Always offline and selfupdate Issue
 Recently the used url for the API endpoint got drop so that the posh-gvm thinks there is always a connection issue.
 The newest available version uses the new API endpoint but due to the expected connection issue the update has to be done manually.